bdurand/us_geo/README.md

 The population, number of housing units, land area, and water area is supplied for all geographic entities.

-In addition, there entity to entity mapping tables:
+In addition, there entity to entity mapping tables containing information about how entities overlap with each other:

 * 46,953 ZCTA to County
 * 109,549 ZCTA to County Subdivision